radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 time, is included in the report.
 Include the maximum amount of time (in milliseconds) that a response should not exceed.

->**Note - If the check box is not checked for the Response Time Exceeding parameter, then nothing is reported for this kind of operation.**
+>[!note] If the check box is not checked for the Response Time Exceeding parameter, then nothing is reported for this kind of operation.

 Error Codes to Report
 Per operation type you can indicate certain error codes to include in the report.
 Enter the specific error codes you are concerned about.

->**Note – If the check box is not checked for the Error Codes to Report parameter, then nothing is reported for this kind of operation.**
+>[!note] If the check box is not checked for the Error Codes to Report parameter, then nothing is reported for this kind of operation.

 ### Audit Report Settings